 In that extremely complex and, at times, hard to understand section of the Apostle Paul’s letter to the Corinthians, we come across the comparison between the married and the unmarried (1 Cor.
 7).
 In short, the Apostle insists that marriage is good (and the norm) but that it brings with it a division of attention.
 Those who are married have a preoccupation with their spouse.
 Those who are unmarried are free to more fully “care about the things of the Lord” while “the married man cares about…how to please his wife” and “the married woman cares about…how to please her husband.”

-1. Lead Her in Worship.
+1. Take Care of Your Wife by Leading Her in Worship.

 Whether this occurs one on one or in the context of family worship, a godly husband will seek to “wash his wife with the water of the word” and to lead her “to the throne of grace” that they might together receive grace and mercy to help in time of need.
 A man who truly loves his wife will want to sing God’s praises with his wife and to encourage her with God’s word.
 This is the most foundational way that a godly husband can love and serve his wife.
 Everything else in the marriage is secondary to and will necessarily wax and wane commensurate with this all important calling.
 God has given a believing husband his wife so that he might shepherd her soul to glory.